-The B2BUA/SRC is responsible for notifying the UAs involved in the communication session that the session is being recorded.
+The B2BUA/SRC is responsible for notifying the UAs involved in the CS that the session is being recorded.

-The B2BUA/SRC is responsible for complying with requests from recording aware UAs or through some configured policies indicating that the communication session should not be recorded.
+The B2BUA/SRC is responsible for complying with requests from recording aware UAs or through some configured policies indicating that the CS should not be recorded.